SasiPotluri/SER517-Fall23-Team7/README.md

 -   Proficiency in machine learning and computer vision
 -   Familiarity with DETr algorithm
 -   Programming skills for software porting and optimization
--   Knowledge of GPU programming (OpenCL)
+-   Knowledge of GPU programming (OpenCL).
--   Experience with aerial image analysis
+-   Experience with aerial image analysis.